 The main idea is that this is a long-term investment.
 My overall impression of Maven is that it’s a well-run company, and it has great potential with a strong team of professionals with the right attitude.

 Most of all, they have a clear understanding and appreciation of their client base that comes from Internet search and existing subscribers, and they know how to meet their needs with quality content in a well-organized structure.

 - Form 8-K. (October 14, 2016).
 U.S. Securities and Exchange Commission

 - "Maven to acquire HubPages" (January 5, 2018). maven.io

 - Google Search Quality Rating Program

 - The Maven, Inc. (ticker symbol MVEN) stock quote.
-Bloomberg Finance
+Google Finance

 As of the writing of this article I own shares in The Maven Network, Inc.